IllSmithDa/studyPostGreSQL/postgres_7_joins.md

      will either return row values that match the query or the field from their tables wil return null.

-    e.g
+# Example using LEFT JOIN
-    SELECT, a_fav_book, b_fav_book, a_Id, b_Id FROM users_a LEFT JOIN users_b
-    ON a_fav_book = b_fav_book
+SELECT, a_fav_book, b_fav_book, a_Id, b_Id FROM users_a LEFT JOIN users_b ON a_fav_book = b_fav_book

-      a. while all columns from table 'users_a' will return its value, columns from table 'users_b' will return null unless its field b_fav_book matches a row that has b_fav_matches as the same value
+  1. while all columns from table 'users_a' will return its value, columns from table 'users_b' will return null unless its field b_fav_book matches a row that has b_fav_matches as the same value

-    e.g
+# Example Two using LEFT JOIN
-    SELECT, a_fav_book, b_fav_book, a_Id, b_Id FROM users_a LEFT JOIN users_b
-    ON a_fav_book = b_fav_book WHERE b is null;
+SELECT, a_fav_book, b_fav_book, a_Id, b_Id FROM users_a LEFT JOIN users_b ON a_fav_book = b_fav_book WHERE b is null;

-      a. while all columns from table 'users_a' will return its value, columns from table 'users_b' will return null unless its field b_fav_book matches a row that has b_fav_matches as the same value.
+  1. while all columns from table 'users_a' will return its value, columns from table 'users_b' will return null unless its field b_fav_book matches a row that has b_fav_matches as the same value.
 The as before but 'WHERE b is null' means it then rejects any rows in which b is null;

 # FULL OUTER JOIN